Sextantio Albergo Diffuso

 In 5 rustic homes, once occupied by shepherds, weavers and livestock, and 1 Renaissance-style palazzo, there are hotel rooms with a 'peasant-luxe' style - and no, that's not a contradiction in terms.
 The spare style of décor is reminiscent of an impoverished past (think arte povera), complete with wool mattresses, hand-woven rugs and hand-made bedspreads (typical of the region); but the Philippe Starck bathrooms, remote-control underfloor heating and WiFi owe more to modern luxury than the middle ages.

-There are 27 rooms of varying sizes, including Single rooms and Classic and Superior rooms, which have either kingsize beds or 2 twin beds.
+There are 27 rooms of varying sizes, including Classic and Superior rooms, which have either kingsize beds or 2 twin beds.
 Each one is different - some have beamed ceilings, others are vaulted; a few have raised sleeping lofts, cobbled floors, fire places or small sitting areas.
 Many of the rooms are arranged on 2 or 3 floors of 1 house, most of which have their own lounge (with cosy fireplace and herbal brews) where guests can gather and chat.
 The bedrooms, however, feel very private - most lead off the hall, via flights of stone steps and heavy wooden doors; each has its own ensuite bathroom - some are open plan with freestanding bathtubs in the rooms and loos tucked behind screens.

-Most of the Suites have lounge areas and the Family Suites have 2 bedrooms.
+Most of the Suites have lounge areas and the Executive Suites have 2 bedrooms.
 If there is a larger group of you staying together, there is the option of booking a whole house to yourselves.

 Couples wanting privacy might prefer a Superior room.
 Some have private entrances from the street, or a sensuously-curved white designer tub on a wooden dais.
 One has a large balcony overlooking a narrow pedestrian street and views to rear of the hills.
 If you have your heart set on something specific, be sure to book early and include your request in the enquiry.